Dan Evans (tennis): 2023: Two Major third rounds, First ATP 500 title, career high ranking

-Evans again made it to the third round of the Australian Open with wins over Facundo Bagnis and Jeremy Chardy, before he was defeated by Andrey Rublev.
+Evans again made it to the third round of the Australian Open with wins over Facundo Bagnis and Jérémy Chardy, before he was defeated by Andrey Rublev.

 Seeded second at the Grand Prix Hassan II he reached the semifinals where he lost to eventual champion Roberto Carballés Baena.
-At the Barcelona Open Evans reached another semifinal defeating sixth seed Karen Khachanov and 15th seed Francisco Cerundolo en route, before losing to top seed and eventual champion Carlos Alcaraz.
+At the Barcelona Open Evans reached another semifinal defeating sixth seed Karen Khachanov and 15th seed Francisco Cerúndolo en route, before losing to top seed and eventual champion Carlos Alcaraz.
 In Madrid he lost in the second round to Bernabé Zapata Miralles and in Rome he also lost in the second round to another Spaniard, Roberto Carballés Baena, for a second time in the season, in a match lasting almost four hours.

 Evans' season got back on track in August when he defeated Grégoire Barrère, Alexander Shevchenko, Frances Tiafoe, Grigor Dimitrov and Dutchman Tallon Griekspoor to win the ATP Tour 500 Citi Open in Washington DC.
 As a result Evans reached his highest ATP Tour ranking of world No. 21 on 7 August 2023.

 Seeded 26th at the US Open he defeated Daniel Elahi Galán in the first round in straight sets and Botic van de Zandschulp in the second round for the loss of one set.
 In the third round he lost to World No. 1 and top seed Carlos Alcaraz who was pushed hard in defeating Evans in four sets.

-2024: Olympic quarterfinal with Murray, record-breaking US Open match time, back to top 175
+2024: Olympic quarterfinal with Murray, record-breaking US Open match time

 Evans partnered with Andy Murray in the men's doubles at the Paris Olympics, reaching the quarterfinals where they lost to Taylor Fritz and Tommy Paul in what was Murray's last match as a professional tennis player.

 At the US Open, Evans defeated 23rd seed Karen Khachanov in the first round in the longest match in the tournament's history, lasting five hours and 35 minutes, surpassing the previous record of five hours and 26 minutes from the 1992 semifinal between Stefan Edberg and Michael Chang.
 He followed his marathon effort up by reaching the third round for a fourth year in a row, with a straight sets win over Mariano Navone.
 Evans lost to 10th seed Alex de Minaur in the third round.